Phate6660/bcalc/README.md

     (A debug file is available at 'debug/bas_pemdas2_test-debug-output'.)
 ```

-Whenever there is a `BAD` test result, it will log the debug output of the calculator into a file.

-For example, if the basic PEMDAS test failed, there will be a file called `basi_pemdas_test-debug-output`.

 ## TODO

 - ~~Better formatted ouput (perhaps `1,000,000` instead of `1000000` for example)~~